William-Yeh/docker-workshop/build-walk/README.md

 ## Case 2: Forget to link an ELF file with its dependent .so files

-The program `walk-c` is a dynamically-linked ELF executable with runtime dependencies on some system-wide `.so` files.
+The program `walk-dynamic` is a dynamically-linked ELF executable with runtime dependencies on some system-wide `.so` files.

 ★★ To build it into a minimal Docker image with `Dockerfile`: